 - Work planning and budget tracking

-- Feasibility report writing and review - Client presentations, planning meetings, user group consultations, task tracking
+- Client presentations, planning meetings, user group consultations, task tracking

 - Early energy modelling coordination and scope clarifications